spectrocloud/librarium/docs/docs-content/workspace/adding-a-new-workspace.md

    :::

 7. Enter the namespaces you want to include in the workspace.
-If the a cluster that is part of your workspace has that namespace, the namespace and all resources that are scoped within it will be included in the workspace.
+If a cluster that is part of your workspace has that namespace, the namespace and all resources that are scoped within it will be included in the workspace.
 If any cluster in the workspace is missing the namespace you entered, the namespace will be created on that cluster.